dfriedenberger/sumo-Utils/README.md

 # sumo-Utils
 Utils for SUMO Simulator

-- Can produce SUMO Trips from from departure schedule.
+- Can produce SUMO Trips from departure schedule.

 ## GetStarted
 Translate with maven and try example in path ```src\main\java\de\frittenburger\sumo\cli\Example.java```